How to Stop Biting Your Nails

 - Reinforcement: Tracking progress and rewarding successes.

-HRT has been shown to significantly reduce nail biting and other body-focused repetitive behaviors when practiced consistently.
+HRT has been shown to significantly reduce nail biting and other BFRBs when practiced consistently.
+A great resource can be found here.

 While the idea of substitution may sound simple, full HRT is usually taught and practiced with a trained mental health professional.